BranchMetrics/react-native-branch-deep-linking-attribution/examples/browser_example/README.md

 `branch.openURL` method.

-To test it in a simulator or emulator without modification, enter the following URL in the text input: https://wujv.test-app.link/pguRzO2ihG.
-The webview will load the Wikipedia page for the planet Neptune.
+To test it in a simulator or emulator without modification, enter the following URL in the text input: https://b8e9.test-app.link/browser.
+The webview will load the following Wikipedia page: https://en.wikipedia.org/wiki/Web_browser.

 ## Building